-A Trupanion blog
+The Trupanion blog

 Why do dogs howl at sirens?
 5 theories

-“No one knows for sure, but it is thought that dogs who howl at sirens interpret the sirens as other dogs howling.
-Dogs use howling to locate each other, so it’s possible that the dog chimes in to let the other dog know where the fire truck is.”
+- Dog communication.
+It’s possible that howling is simply your furry friend’s way of calling to you or even other dogs.
+As Wilde notes, “Dogs use howling to locate each other, so it’s possible that the dog chimes in to let the other dog know where the fire truck is.”

 Why don’t some dogs howl at sirens?

 Despite canines in general being known to howl at sirens, there are many dogs that do not.
 Your buddy’s communication style is personalized to them, and even dogs in the same household may respond differently to environments, stimulation, and noises.
 When it comes to sirens, some pups may simply be more sensitive to certain noises than others.

 While howling at sirens behavior has been observed in all kinds of dogs, some may be more (or less) prone to it based on their genetics.

 “There aren’t any specific breeds, but in my experience, [howling] seems it may occur more frequently in herding dogs,” Wilde observes.